dortania/OpenCore-Install-Guide/ktext.md

   * Requires macOS 10.14 or newer
 * [SATA-unsupported](https://github.com/khronokernel/Legacy-Kexts/blob/master/Injectors/Zip/SATA-unsupported.kext.zip)
   * Adds support for a large variety of SATA controllers, mainly relevant for laptops which have issues seeing the SATA drive in macOS.
 We recommend testing without this first.
-  * macOS Big Sur Note: [CtlnaAHCIPort](https://github.com/dortania/OpenCore-Install-Guide/blob/master/extra-files/CtlnaAHCIPort.kext.zip) will need to be used instead due to numerous controllers being dropped from the binary itself
+  * Note for macOS Big Sur and newer: [CtlnaAHCIPort](https://github.com/dortania/OpenCore-Install-Guide/blob/master/extra-files/CtlnaAHCIPort.kext.zip) will need to be used instead due to numerous controllers being dropped from the binary itself
     * Catalina and older need not concern

 ::: details Legacy SATA Kexts